Saranchenkov/gatsby/packages/gatsby-remark-copy-linked-files/README.md

 ```

 > **Note:** Make sure you use either `name` or `hash` property in your function expression!
-> If you don't include both `name` and `hash` properties in your function expression, `gatsby-remark-copy-linked-files` plugin will resolve the function expression to a string value and use default settings as a fallback mechanism to prevent your local files from getting copied with the same name (causing files to get overwritten).
+> If you don't include both `name` and `hash` properties in your function expression, `gatsby-remark-copy-linked-files-with-poster` plugin will resolve the function expression to a string value and use default settings as a fallback mechanism to prevent your local files from getting copied with the same name (causing files to get overwritten).

 ```js
 # Note: `my-awesome-pdf.pdf` is saved to `public/hello/2a0039f3a61f4510f41678438e4c863a/my-awesome-pdf.pdf`